 Cursing, the leader ran at Lars and booted him in the face.
 Lars rocked back on the ground while the men struggled to hold him down.

 “You killed my brother,” the leader screamed, kicking Lars in the ribs.
 “Tie his hands and feet.
 I will make you suffer,” the leader continued, breathless with rage, his eyes bulging and spittle running down his chin.

-The men did as they were asked and shortly Lars could not move.
+The men obeyed and shortly Lars could not move.
 “Pick him up and carry him to the camp,” the leader ordered.